 Basically, content marketing is about answering questions that your prospects and existing customers may have while providing value to them without expecting anything in return.

-Therefore, content marketing has a relatively simple set of objectives: getting people to read your content, with the end goal of selling them your product or service down the line.
+Therefore, content marketing in social media has a relatively simple set of objectives: getting people to read your content, with the end goal of selling them your product or service down the line.

-Although bringing leads into your sales pipeline is the most popular use of content marketing, it can also be used to create informative and educational products, such as online courses.
+Although bringing leads into your sales pipeline is the most popular use of social media content development, it can also be used to create informative and educational products, such as online courses.
 This has been a very lucrative way to use content marketing as this type of business has a relatively low barrier to entry.

 So, content marketing focuses on creating and distributing various types of content to generate new leads and convert new customers.

 3 Ways in Which Social Media and Content Marketing Work Well Together